 Training Students Interested in Construction Careers

-The Jingoli Live Classroom program identifies and trains high school juniors and seniors who are interested in learning about construction, engineering, architecture and related fields.
-Through unique partnerships with schools and organizations like the Boys & Girls Club, Live Classroom students are mentored and trained by the JJS team to learn skills necessary in the real world of construction and related trades.
+The JINGOLI Live Classroom program identifies and trains high school juniors and seniors who are interested in learning about construction, engineering, architecture and related fields.
+Through unique partnerships with schools and organizations like the Boys & Girls Club, Live Classroom students are mentored and trained by the JINGOLI team to learn skills necessary in the real world of construction and related trades.

 Live Classroom Newark